COMBINE-lab/salmon/README.md

 ### Pre-computed decoy transcriptomes

-tl;dr: fast is good but fast and accurate is better !
-Although the precomputed decoys (<=v.14.2) are still compatible with the latest major release (v1.0.0).
-We highly recommend updating your index using the full genome, as it gives significantly higher accuracy, for more information please check our extensive benchmarking on comparing different alignment methods and their performance on RNA-seq quantification in the latest revised preprint [manuscript](https://www.biorxiv.org/content/10.1101/657874v2).
+Although the precomputed decoys are still compatible with the latest major release (v1.0.0).
+We highly recommend updating your index using the full genome if memory permits, as it yeilds higher accuracy.
+For more information, please check our extensive benchmarking on comparing different alignment methods and their influence on RNA-seq quantification in the latest revised preprint [manuscript](https://www.biorxiv.org/content/10.1101/657874v2).
 Please use the [tutorial](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/) for a step-by-step guide on how to efficiently index the reference transcriptome and genome for accurate gentrome based RNA-seq quantification.

 **Facing problems with Indexing ?, Check if anyone else already had this problem in the issues section or fill the index generation [request form](https://forms.gle/3baJc5SYrkSWb1z48)**